letyrobueno/statistical-analysis/README.md

 - **confounding variable:** a variable that is correlated with both the explanatory and response variables;
 - **observational data:** data where no treatment has been explicitly applied (or explicitly withheld).
 Generally only sufficient to show associations or form hypotheses that we can check using experiments;
+- **sampling methods:** simple, stratified, cluster, and multistage.
+- **experiments:** studies where the researchers assign treatments to cases;
+- **randomized experiment:** a experiment that includes randomization.
+Important when trying to show a causal connection between variables;

 ## Useful links:
 - Statistics Textbook Options: https://www.openintro.org/book/stat/